kophy/Leetcode/README.md

   2016/12/02 - 2016/02/05
   it's time to make a change

-My C++ improved greatly by practicing on Leetcode, now I will learn Python.
+My C++ improved greatly by practicing on Leetcode.
+Now I will learn Python.